-We further built a GNN model based on convolutional neural networks operating directly on molecular graphs, as proposed by Duvenaud and co-workers [34].
+We further built a GNN model based on convolutional neural networks operating directly on molecular graphs, as proposed by Duvenaud and co-workers [37].
 The architecture consists of two identical convolution blocks, each of which is made of a graph convolution layer and a graph pooling layer, with batch normalization applied between the two layers.
 The convolution blocks update the per-atom feature vectors in a non-linear way by incorporating information from its bonds and adjacent atoms.
-A channel width of 64 and ReLU activation function is used for the graph convolution layer and max-pooling is used for aggregating the neighborhood information of an atom.
-Finally, a graph gather layer combines the node-level feature vectors is then passed through a dense layer of 128 neurons to the output layer that predicts the desired probabilities of the three taste classes.
+A channel width of 128 and ReLU activation function is used for the graph convolution layer and max-pooling is used for aggregating the neighborhood information of an atom.
+Finally, a graph gather layer combines the node-level feature vectors into a single graph-level feature vector that represents the entire molecule.
+This feature vector is then passed through a dense layer of 150 neurons to the output layer that predicts the desired probabilities of the four taste classes.
 The dropout technique was used after each layer with probability 0.1 to reduce overfitting.
+The applied layers, node and edge features, and model mechanisms are the same as the original paper; we finetuned the channel width, dense layer units, and other parameters for our task.
 Figure 1 presents a schematic of the information flow in the GNN architecture.
 Additional details regarding the model architecture can be found in the original paper.
 Like DNN training, the input data was fed to the model in batches of 32, the categorical cross entropy loss function was employed, and 15 % of the training data was kept aside for validation.
 The model was trained for 50 epochs and the hyperparameters were optimized using random search to minimize the validation loss.
-We implemented the GNN model using the DeepChem framework [35, 36].
+We implemented the GNN model using the DeepChem framework [39].